• Skip to primary navigation

 A jar of homemade nutella with some strawberries.

-Nutella is a popular brand of a chocolate-hazlenut spread and it is super addictive.
+Nutella is a popular brand of a chocolate-hazlenut spread and it is super moreish.
 It is seen as a breakfast choice in many countries across the world, but it isn't the healthiest breakfast choice and might leave you with a sugar crash a couple of hours later.

 We have lightened it up a bit, used less sugar (but it's still plenty sweet), which means you can still enjoy Nutella for breakfast (or any time of the day), but make sure it's a bit healthier too.